SebastianHafner/DDA_UrbanExtraction/README.md

 ### 2 Data download

 The Sentinel-1 SAR and Sentinel-2 MSI data is downloaded from [Google Earth Engine](https://earthengine.google.com/) (GEE).
-Use the following script as a template and replace parameters with those of your region of interest (detailed instructions are provided in the script).
+Use the UI in this [GEE script](https://code.earthengine.google.com/fd3790f3aa7b56e8be329effae4a575a?hideCode=true) to select satellite data for your region of interest. *Make sure to change 10m to all for the Sentinel-2 bands and check the tiling option!*

 After having run the script (and submitting the tasks in the Task panel), the Sentinel-1 and Sentinel-2 data will be in the Google Drive folders `urban_extraction_sentinel1_*roi*` and `urban_extraction_sentinel2_*roi*`, respectively.